casper-network/docs/README.md

 ### Running the website locally

+1. Create a fork of the documentation repository: https://github.com/casper-network/docs/.
-1. Clone this repository on your machine: https://github.com/casper-network/docs/.
+2. Clone the fork on your machine.
 2. In the root folder, run the following commands:
     - `yarn install` - This is required only once for a folder
     - `yarn run start` - This will start the localhost server